Eduard Dietl

-Eduard Wohlrat Christian Dietl (21 July 1890 – 23 June 1944) was a German general during World War II who commanded the 20th Mountain Army.
+Eduard Wohlrat Christian Dietl (21 July 1890 – 23 June 1944) was a German Heer general in the Wehrmacht of Nazi Germany during World War II who commanded the 20th Mountain Army.
 He received the Knight's Cross of the Iron Cross with Oak Leaves and Swords.

 Military career

 Born in 1890, Dietl joined the army on 1 October 1909 as a Fahnenjunker in the 5th Infantry Regiment "Grand Duke Ernst Ludwig of Hesse" of the Bavarian Army in Bamberg.
 In World War I, he was deployed on the Western Front and he was wounded in October 1914 and October 1918.
 During the Weimar Republic, he joined the German Workers' Party (DAP), the precursor to the National Socialist German Workers' Party (NSDAP; Nazi Party), and the paramilitary group Freikorps of Franz Ritter von Epp in 1919.
 Dietl continued to serve in the German Army and, as a Generalmajor, he helped organise the 1936 Winter Olympics held at Garmisch-Partenkirchen.

 Dietl commanded the German 3rd Mountain Division that participated in the German invasion of Norway on 9 and 10 April 1940.
 Most of this division was landed at Narvik by a German naval force of ten destroyers, commanded by Commodore Friedrich Bonte, subsequently all ten destroyers that had ferried Dietl's troops to Narvik were sunk in the First and Second Battles of Narvik.
 Dietl's mountaineers withdrew into the hills and later retook the town when Britain abandoned her efforts to evict the Germans from Norway due to German success on the Western Front (the Franco-German border, Luxembourg, Belgium and the Netherlands).
 Outnumbered by Norwegian, British, French and Polish forces, his skilful defence utilized ammunition, food and sailors (re-drafted as infantrymen) from the sunken ships.
 This gained him the nickname "The hero of Narvik".

 Dietl subsequently commanded German forces in Norway and northern Finland and in Eastern Europe and rose to the rank of Generaloberst, commanding the 20th Mountain Army on the northern Eastern Front, where the results of the German Arctic campaign were disappointing.
 Dietl initially turned down his promotion, but was convinced to accept the appointment by Generaloberst Alfred Jodl.
+Soviet troops presented challenges for his command.

 Death

 On 23 June 1944, the Ju 52 aircraft carrying Dietl, General der Infanterie Thomas-Emil von Wickede, General der Gebirgstruppe Karl Eglseer, Generalleutnant Franz Rossi and three other passengers crashed in the vicinity of the small village of Rettenegg, Styria.
 There were no survivors.
+Hitler eulogized him at Dietl's state funeral.

 Until 1997, the municipality of Ringelai in the Bavarian Forest honoured Dietl with a memorial plaque.
 In 1997, the site changed into one honoring World War I veteran Albert Leo Schlageter instead.
 The Bavarian town Freyung honoured Dietl by naming a street General-Dietl-Straße (renamed Jan.
 1998).